How to deposit

 Your 'Manage deposits' page (also called your work area) shows all the items that you yourself have uploaded to the Research Repository.

-- Yellow items are still in your work area and can be edited by you.
+- Items with the status 'User Workarea' are still in your work area and can be edited by you.
 To do this, click the pencil and paper icon next to the item.

-- Grey items are under review and are waiting to be checked by the repository team.
+- Items with the status 'Under Review' are under review and are waiting to be checked by the repository team.
 You can view these items but not edit them.

-- Green items have been checked by the repository team and are on the live repository.
+- Items with the status 'Live Archive' have been checked by the repository team and are on the live repository.

 To add a new record click the 'New Item' button.
 When adding a new record your progress is automatically saved when you move to the next page.